personium/website/src/getting-started/appdev-introduction.md

 This sample app (Personium Trails) is a web application that runs on a browser.
 It allows the user to store the location history data accumulated from Google onto Personium and share selected data with third parties.

-Below is a screenshot of the completed sample app.
+Below is a screenshot of the sample app.

 ![Movement history data list](assets/getting-started/trails_locations_public.png)